TysonStanley/connectivity/README.md

 shown above, then this package will likely throw errors.
 It is still in heavy development.
 Contact <t.barrett@aggiemail.usu.edu> for questions or comments.

+1. Note that the `view = "top"` has functionality that allows each probe to be different sides of the brain.